kdsharma99/Task_Graduate_Engineer/README.md

 # Task_Graduate_Engineer

-Thsi code uses Pygame version 2.0.1 and Pythonn 3.9.7
+This code uses Pygame version 2.0.1 and Pythonn 3.9.7

-Run file gametask.py
+Run file: gametask.py

 Setup.py is to build an exe file